A robust statistical framework for cyber-vulnerability prioritisation under partial information in threat intelligence: Related work

-Before discussing the two specific models addressed in this work in the cybersecurity domain, we briefly review the ordered logit model as a benchmark for regression with ordinal responses \citep{McCullagh1980}.
-As is well known, it is a Generalised Linear Model (GLM) suited to deal with cumulative probability distributions for ordinal responses conditioned on explanatory variables.
-Specifically, let $y_{1},\dots,y_{n}$ be a sample of $n$ ordinal responses and $\mathbf{X}$ be a vector of explanatory variables.
-The model aims at describing the effect of covariates on the odds
+The OrdLog model is a Generalised Linear Model (GLM) suited to cumulative probability distributions for ordinal responses conditioned on explanatory variables.
+GLMs have proven useful with count response data as a means to predict the number of intrusions \citep{leslie2018statistical} or other count data related to cyber-attacks.
+These statistical models can support testing the distributional assumptions underlying such count data. \citet{leslie2018statistical} stress some issues already mentioned above, namely, the subjectivity of vulnerability scoring systems and the issues posed by a qualitative, rather than quantitative, structure, the partial knowledge about existing vulnerabilities, and the dependence on the adopted technology.

-where $P(y\leq h |\mathbf{X})$ (respectively, $P(y\geq h |\mathbf{X})$ is the left (respectively, right) cumulative probability associated with the $h$-th level of the response and conditioned to the observed values $\mathbf{X}$.
-In this way, the log-ratio of the odds on the left-hand side depends on the ordinal level $h$ only through the scale coefficient $\alpha_{h}$, which does not depend on the variables $\mathbf{X}$ (proportional odds assumption).
-This model is well adapted, among all, to qualitative (ordinal) assessments, including the risk factor of cyber-vulnerabilities, which is described in Section \ref{sec: data sources}.
+The OrdLog model is specified as follows: let $y_{1},\dots,y_{n}$ be a sample of $n$ ordinal responses, and $\mathbf{X}$ be a vector of explanatory variables (or regressors).
+The OrdLog model aims at describing the effect of regressors on the odds

-We used the ordered logit model as the data generation mechanism in our simulations, comparing it with two alternative models.
-Indeed, despite the wide applicability of ordered logit or probit, more general approaches can be envisaged to overcome limitations from the potential violation of model assumptions, e.g. proportional odds in ordered logit.
+where $P(y\leq h |\mathbf{X})$ (respectively, $P(y\geq h |\mathbf{X})$) is the left (respectively, right) cumulative probability associated with the $h$-th level of the response and conditioned to the observed values $\mathbf{X}$.
+The fit procedure estimates the model parameters, which are the level-specific intercepts $\alpha_{h}$ and the $\beta$ coefficients that quantify the effects of regressors on the log-odds.
+This formulation assumes that the proportional odds hypothesis, namely, the log-ratio of the odds on the left-hand side of (\ref{eq: ordered logit}), depends on the ordinal level $h$ only through the scale coefficient $\alpha_{h}$, which does not depend on the variables $\mathbf{X}$.